Birth Affirmations App: Positive Statements for Labor and Delivery

 Frequently Asked Questions

-Do birth affirmations really work?
+Do birth affirmations really work during labour?

-When should I start affirmations?
+When should I start using birth affirmations in pregnancy?

 Can affirmations help during contractions?